 Background: Assessment of physical access to health services is extremely important for planning.
 Complex methods that incorporate data inputs from road networks and transport systems are used to assess physical access to healthcare In industrialised countries.
 However, such data inputs hardly exist in many developing countries.
 Straight-line distances between the service provider and resident population are easily obtained but their relationship with driving distance and travel time is unclear.
-This study aimed to investigate the relationship between different measures of physical ccess, including straight-line distances, road distances and travel time and the impact of these measures on the vaccination of children in Yemen.
+This study aimed to investigate the relationship between different measures of physical vaccination of children in Yemen.

-Methods: Coordinates of houses and health facilities were determined by GPS machine in Urban and rural areas in Taiz province, Yemen.
+Methods: Coordinates of houses and health facilities were determined by GPS machine in Urban and rural areas in Tala province, Yemen.
 Road distances were measured by an odometer of a vehicle driven from participants' houses to the nearest health centre.
 Driving time was measured using a stop-watch.
 Data on children's vaccination were collected by personal interview and verified by inspecting vaccination cards.

-Results: There was a strong correlation between straight-line distances, driving distances and driving time (straigh ine distances vs. driving distance r = 0.92, p < 0.001, straight line distances vs. driving time r = 0.75; p < 0.001, driving distance vs. driving time r = 0.83, p < 0.001).
+Results: There was a strong correlation between straight-line distances, driving distances and driving time (straig line distances vs. driving distance r = 0.92, p < 0.001, straight line distances vs. driving time r = 0.75; p < 0.001, driving distance vs. driving time r = 0.83, p < 0.001).
 Each measure of physical accessibility showed strong association with vaccination of children after adjusting for socio-economic status.

-Conclusion: Straight-line distances, driving distances and driving time are strongly linked and associated with vaccination uptake.
-Straight-line distances can be used to assess physical access to health services where data inputs on road networks and transport are lacking, impact of physical access is clear in Yernen, highlighting the need for efforts to target vaccination and other preventive healthcare measures to children who live away from health facilities.
+Conclusion: Straight-line distances, driving distances and driving time are strongly linked and associated with vaccination untake.
+Straight-line distances can be used to assess physical access to health services where data inputs on road networks and transport are lacking, impact of physical access is clear in Yemen, highlighting the need for efforts to target vaccination and other preventive healthcare measures to children who live away from health facilities

-tidimensional process that in addition to the quality of care, involves geographical accessibility, availability of the right type of care for those who need it, financial accessibility, and acceptability of service [1].
+Background Access to health services is difficult to define.
+It is a multidimensional process that in addition to the quality of care, involves geographical accessibility, availability of the right type of care for those who need it, financial accessibility, and acceptability of service [1].
 Geographic accessibility, the distance that must be traveled in order to use health facility, may present an important barrier of access to health services.
-Studies in developing countries have presented strong evidence that physical proximity of realth service can play an important role in the use of primary healthcare [2-12].
+Studies in developing countries have esented strong evidence that physical proximity of health service can play an important role in the use of pri-mary healthcare [2-12].
 In Yemen, we have demonstrated that driving distance and driving time are important pre-dictors for developing severe malaria in comparison to mild malaria [13].
-It is hypothesized that long distano can be a significant obstacle to reaching health facilities, and a disincentive even to trying to seek care [14].
+It is hypothesized that long distance can be a significant obstacle to reaching health facilities, and a disincentive even to trying to seek care [14].